-The Faculty of Economic and Business Sciences offers a wide range of courses for its Bachelor students.
+The School of Economics and Business offers a wide range of courses for its Bachelor students.
 Exchange students can access a selection of courses on an equal footing as UPF students.

-If you are coming at the UPF Faculty of Economic and Business Sciences as part of the Erasmus programme or a bilateral agreement, you might find useful the following information and links.
+If you are coming at the UPF School of Economics and Business as part of the Erasmus programme or a bilateral agreement, you might find useful the following information and links.

 - Mobility Coordinator